apache/beam-site/_posts/2016-10-12-strata-hadoop-world-and-beam.md

 <img src="{{ "/images/blog/IMG_20160927_170956.jpg" | prepend: site.baseurl }}" alt="Exercise time">

 If you want to take a look at the tutorial materials, we’ve put them up [on GitHub](https://github.com/eljefe6a/beamexample).
 This includes the [actual slides](https://github.com/eljefe6a/beamexample/blob/master/BeamTutorial/slides.pdf) as well as the [exercises](https://github.com/eljefe6a/beamexample/tree/master/BeamTutorial/src/main/java/org/apache/beam/examples/tutorial/game) that we covered.
 If you’re looking to learn a little about Beam, this is a good way to start.
-The exercises are based on an imaginary mobile game and the data needs processing and are based on code in the [Beam examples directory](https://github.com/apache/incubator-beam/tree/master/examples/java8/src/main/java/org/apache/beam/examples/complete/game).
+The exercises are based on an imaginary mobile game where data needs processing and are based on code in the [Beam examples directory](https://github.com/apache/incubator-beam/tree/master/examples/java8/src/main/java/org/apache/beam/examples/complete/game).
 The code has TODOs for where you need to fill in code or there are full sample solutions to look over our code.
-You can run these examples on your own machine.
+You can run these examples on your own machine or on a cluster using a runner that Beam supports.

 I want to share some of takeaways I had about Beam during the conference.